Jalpesh Temple

-Jalpesh Temple (zolpeś mondir, zolpex mondir, jolpeś mondir) is an important Hindu temple dedicated to the Bhramari Saktipitha's Bhairava as Jalpesh.
+Jalpesh Temple (zolpeś mondir, jolpeś mondir) is an important Hindu temple dedicated to the Bhramari Saktipitha's Bhairava as Jalpesh.
 The worshiped in this temple is Bhairava as Jalpesh, a form of Shiva – one of Hinduism's trinity of supreme divinity.
 The temple is located on the banks of the Jarda river, 7–8 km from Mainaguri town in the Indian state of West Bengal.

 History

 Bishwa Singha, father of Maharaja Nara Narayan of Cooch Behar, founded the Jalpesh temple in 1524.
 Later he rebuilt the temple in 1563.
 Again after 100 years, King Pran Narayan rebuilt this temple in 1663.

 During the reign of King Lakshmi Narayan of Cooch Behar, Mahidev Raikut declared his independence in 1621 AD, refusing to obedience to the Koch dynasty.
 Since then the temple was under the supervision of Raikats of Baikunthapur.
 It was restored on 30 January 1899 by Rani Jagadeswari Devi, wife of King Jagendra Deva Raikut.

 An earthquake occurred in Jalpaiguri district on 26 April 2015 at 11:41 AM (IST).
 The duration of the earthquake was 58 seconds.
 Initially, the magnitude of the tremor was 7.5 on the Richter scale, but it was finally 7.8.
 University of North Bengal's meteorologist Subir Sarkar said that the magnitude of the earthquake in Jalpaiguri was 6.9 on the Richter scale.
 The earthquake caused numerous cracks in the walls and spire of the ancient Jalpesh temple.